The Best and Worst American Cities For Runners Ranked

 Photo by Clayton Cardinalli on Unsplash

-Keeping it in California, San Diego came in at number two on our list – and for good reasons.
-Home to 170 races each year, San Diego is one of the most popular cities for running events in America because of the year-round pleasant training weather and views of the Pacific Ocean.
+Keeping it in California, San Diego came in at number two on our list — and for good reasons.
+Home to roughly 170 races each year, San Diego is one of the most popular cities for running events in America because of the year-round pleasant training weather and views of the Pacific Ocean.
 Half marathoners have plenty of races to choose from in this SoCal city.
-With some of the best weather in the U.S., locals enjoy dry, sunny runs almost year-round.
+With some of the most consistent weather in the U.S., locals enjoy dry, sunny runs almost year-round.
 Plus, countless parks and trails in San Diego provide runners with endless opportunities to get out and explore.

 Seattle, Washington